magento/knowledge-base/src/best-practices/general/upgrade-plan-checklist-for-magento-commerce.md

 ▢    Consider using the upgrade to address issues identified by the [Site Wide Analysis Tool](https://docs.magento.com/user-guide/reports/site-wide-analysis-tool.html).

-▢    Document dependencies and any technical stack changes required such as PHP or Elastic Search versions.
+▢    Document dependencies and any technical stack changes required, such as PHP or Elastic Search versions.

 ▢    Gather project team with Adobe Commerce certifications.